 It takes time to have the kind of trust that would allow a relationship to flourish.
 It’s easier for love to come by, but trust may take its own time.
-But if you find yourself constantly wondering: Which friend did he go out with tonight?
-Is he really going to a house party or a night club, (I heard music when he called – maybe he’s lying, maybe he’s somewhere else)?
+But if you find yourself constantly wondering: Which friend did s/he go out with tonight?
+Is s/he really going to a house party or a nightclub?
 Being a jealous, possessive boyfriend or girlfriend is certainly one of the things not to do in a relationship to make it work.

-Did she directly go home from my place?
-Why did she leave early today?
-She recoiled when I touched her phone, maybe there was a WhatsApp message that she didn’t want me to see? early in a relationship and don’t stop, then maybe it’s time to talk it out as honestly as possible and tell your partner how best you’d like to resolve it.
+If you notice signs of lack of trust early in a relationship, then maybe it’s time to talk it out as honestly as possible and tell your partner how best you’d like to resolve it.
 These are relationship mistakes to avoid and mistakes that you need to avoid NOW.
 Because the moment this starts overcoming you, you will not even realize it and it will drag your relationship all the way to the bottom.

 5. Sticking to utopian ideas of romance

-Sex may fade over time and become not so good.
-Love too may fade and it is natural for that to happen over time.
+Sex may fade over time and become more routine or predictable.
+Love too may fade and it is natural for that to happen.
 What will not fade though is company and companionship.
-We give ourselves to ideas of how our relationships will look in the future and we keep harping on the amount of love we feel from our partners, and how much we are capable of giving.
-Whether the sex is great or not, or whether it’s going to be that great five years down the line.
+We give ourselves ideas of how our relationships will look in the future and we keep harping on the amount of love we feel from our partners, and how much we are capable of giving.
+These utopian ideas of romance and what your happily-ever-after is supposed to look like can often prove counterproductive.

-Of course, love and sex are integral parts of being in a relationship.
+Of course, love and sex are integral parts of a relationship.
 They bring compatibility.
 But that’s not what will let you and your partner survive in a long-term relationship.
-Companionship is the only thing that survives and helps two people either to remain under one roof or within the choice and commitment to be together.
-So learn this before it’s too late and make working on the friendship and camaraderie, one of the things you do in a relationship!
+Companionship is the only thing that survives and helps two people remain under one roof or within the choice and commitment to be together.
+So learn this before it’s too late, and prioritize working on friendship and camaraderie as one of the things you do in a relationship.

 6. Seeking instant gratification